 Political-Economic: The political and economic environment plays a crucial role in agriculture, especially in our country.
 Also, the economic dependency on agriculture and the proportion of the population economically active in agriculture is more in India.

 Sociocultural: Language differences and illiteracy becomes a factor that hinders the effectiveness of technological implementations in the field.
 The division in the labor force between sexes can change with cultural lines and it influences the nature of farming systems in different regions of the country.
 In many regions, women are more into farm operations and off-farm activities are done by men.
 According to regions, the farmers required knowledge of different subject matter and so different strategies are required to transfer technology to them.

 Policy and Infrastructure: In this, government policies, transportation, and communication facilities come under consideration.
 Transportation comes into play for sending and receiving inputs and harvest.
 Communication here means mediums of providing information about new farming techniques, any news related to the world, and any upgrades in product prices.
 Through this, the farmers now get acquainted with the market they should target so as to get maximum profit after selling the yield.
 This also includes the construction of cold storage which help farmers to store their yield for any future crisis in the country.

 Specifically, the decisions based on the insights from the data that is on the true and real-time facts are data-driven.
 Such as farmers fertilize their crops based on data collected through sensors in the field.
 The following smart sensors provide data for agriculture:

-Soil, Crop health and Temperature Sensors: They help in measurement of soil moisture and the amount of fertilizer to use.
-They also help to in smart-irrigation with precise water use.
+Soil, Crop health, and Temperature Sensors: They help in the measurement of soil moisture and the amount of fertilizer to use.
+They also help to in smart irrigation with precise water use.